Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Gradient Noise Attracts SGD Dynamics towards Invariant Sets

 Intuitively, a set is stochastically attractive if there always exists a close initial condition that guarantees all future iterates remain close to the set with high probability.
 Understanding when the dynamics are attracted by a particular invariant set becomes fundamental for understanding the implicit bias of SGD.
 To gain insight into this process lets consider a canonical example in one-dimension.

-\textbf{Geometric Brownian motion.} Geometric Brownian Motion (GBM) is a linear stochastic process given by the SDE, $d\theta_{t}=\mu \theta_{t} dt+\zeta \theta_{t} dB_{t}$, where $\mu \in \mathbb{R}$ represents the drift rate, $\zeta \in \mathbb{R}$ the volatility rate, and $\theta_0 \in \mathbb{R}$ is an initialization.
-The set $A = \{0\}$ is an invariant set of GBM, which depending on the relationship between $\mu$ and $\zeta$, can be stochastically attractive.
-Notice, that as the trajectory of GBM approaches the invariant set, its movement diminishes.
+\textbf{Geometric Brownian motion.} Geometric Brownian Motion (GBM) is a linear stochastic process given by the SDE, $d\theta_{t}=\mu \theta_{t} dt+\zeta \theta_{t} dB_{t}$, where $\mu \in \mathbb{R}$ represents the drift rate, $\zeta \in \mathbb{R}$ the volatility rate.
+Denote $\theta_0 \in \mathbb{R}$ as the initialization.
+The set $A = \{0\}$ is an invariant set of GBM, which, depending on the relationship between $\mu$ and $\zeta$, can be stochastically attractive.
+As the trajectory of GBM approaches the invariant set, its movement diminishes.
 To account for this effect, we take the logarithmic transformation $z_t = \log (\theta_t)$, where we assume without loss of generality that $\theta_0>0$.
-The stochastic process $z_t$ obeys the transformed SDE, $dz_t = \left(\mu - \zeta^2 / 2\right)dt + \zeta dB_t$, which has an additional drift term $-\zeta^2 / 2$ due to Itô's lemma that attracts the process towards the invariant set.
+The stochastic process $z_t$ obeys the transformed SDE, $dz_t = \left(\mu - \zeta^2 / 2\right)dt + \zeta dB_t$, which has an additional drift term $-\zeta^2 / 2$ from Itô's lemma that attracts the process towards the invariant set.
 The total drift is now determined by a competition between the original drift rate $\mu$ and the additional attractive force driven by the diffusion.
 This competition controls whether the invariant set $A = \{0\}$ of GBM is stochastically attractive (i.e. when $\mu < \zeta^2 / 2$ the invariant set is attractive).

 \textbf{Stochastic attraction in one-dimension.} Stochastic attractivity is a local property and thus we might expect SGF to act like GBM around an invariant set, enabling us to derive broader conclusions about stochastic attraction.
 If we consider SGF with a smooth loss and diffusion in one-dimension, where without loss of generality we assume $A = \{0\}$ is an invariant set, we can Taylor expand the gradient and the diffusion around the set, yielding geometric Brownian motion near the set: